glassroom/heinsen_attention/README.md

 Reference implementation of "[Softmax Attention with Constant Cost per Token](http://arxiv.org/abs/2404.05843)" (Heinsen, 2024).

-We propose a simple modification to the conventional attention mechanism applied by Transformers: Instead of quantifying pairwise query-key similarity with scaled dot-products, we quantify it with the logarithms of scaled dot-products of exponentials:
+We propose a simple modification to the conventional Softmax attention mechanism applied by Transformers: Instead of quantifying pairwise query-key similarity with scaled dot-products, we quantify it with the logarithms of scaled dot-products of exponentials:

 $$\overset{\text{modified}}{\text{Attention}}(Q, K, V) := \displaystyle \text{Softmax}\left( \log \frac{\exp(Q) \exp(K)^T}{\exp(c)} \right) V,$$

 where $c$ is a scaling constant.
-With this simple modification, attention becomes expressible as a composition of log-sums of exponentials that is linearizable, with a latent space of constant size, enabling sequential application with constant time and space complexity per token.
+With this simple modification, Softmax attention becomes expressible as a composition of log-sums of exponentials that is linearizable, with a latent space of constant size, enabling sequential application with constant time and space complexity per token.

 ## Table of Contents